AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.6 LR Refined_Depends aspect needs to be consistent with its corresponding Depends aspect.
+      :Trace Unit: 7.2.5 LR Refined_Depends aspect needs to be consistent with its corresponding Depends aspect.
 Covered by another TU.

+.. _tu-refined_depends_aspects-07:

-#.
-The rules for :ref:`depends-aspects` also apply.
+7. The rules for :ref:`depends-aspects` also apply.

+.. _etu-refined_depends_aspects-lr:

 .. centered:: **Dynamic Semantics**